 - They shall be given a bath if the coat of long-haired guinea pigs breed is dry and greasy.

 - The main reason to get the guinea pigs in the bathtub is to clean them.

-- If you want to take you’re a pig for a show.
+- If you want to take your guinea pig for a show.

-- If a guinea pig is suffering from a pesticide or a fungal infection, a bath should be given to guinea pig after the treatment of parasite infection to clean their skin.
+- If a guinea pig is suffering from a pesticide or a fungal infection, a bath should be given to guinea pigs after the treatment of parasite infection to clean their skin.

 Guinea pigs don’t like water or taking a bath.
 Due to their delicateness, they quickly get cold.
 They shouldn’t be given a bath if they are suffering from respiratory illness, or if they are sick for any other reason, or if they live outdoor in winters.

 You need to be careful regarding what you put on their fur.
 Use only recommended bathing products.

 While giving the bath you should always make sure that the guinea pig isn’t stressed or cold.
 This fear could affect their routine activities.
 This is all the more important as they are very fragile creatures and are prone to pick up health issues quickly.